Ashland, MO

 How Long Will My Claim Take?

 That depends on your case and, usually, how complex it is.
-A personal injury claim can take anywhere from six to eight weeks to three or four years before it results in fair compensation.
-Many insurance adjusters start cooperating immediately once they've learned that the plaintiff hired a lawyer.
-Other times, a fair settlement is only offered right before trial begins, or the liability and insurance coverage elements are so complex that they require substantial investigation and expert testimony.
+A personal injury claim can last anywhere from a month to three or four years before it reaches its conclusion.
+Many insurance adjusters immediately agree to a settlement demand letter once they’ve received notice that you hired a lawyer.
+In other cases, a fair settlement is only offered right before trial begins, or there are complexities to the case that require substantial investigation and expert testimony.

 Joel Halvorsen